Skip to Main Content Skip to Footer

 Major Requirements

-The major consist of thirty-two semester hours approved by the department chair.
+The major consists of thirty-two semester hours approved by the department chair.
 Students select from two broad emphases: Teaching & Learning or Education & Society, with specific curricular patterns described below.
+Educational Studies majors construct their own pathway through the major by choosing courses that address the following dimensions of the discipline:

 Teaching & Learning Emphasis